dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Acme Tenant' )
     INSERT INTO [app].[Tenant] ( [IsActive], [TenantName] ) VALUES ( 1, 'Universal Tenant')

 As this procedure returns data we need to define a class that will represent a row of data in our result *RecordSet*.
 For each field in the *RecordSet* we need a property in this class to represent it.
-The property must match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
+The property *should* match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
+Remember that StoredProcedureAttributes can be used to override bothe the name and DataType if required, but in this case we will ensure they match.
 So in the example case of the `TenantGetAll` stored procedure we are looking at a class which contains properties of the names and types we want to return, as below.

     /// <summary>
     /// Encapsulates tenant data